 - You create a way for your members to interact with each other.

 - You get fresh content generated by your members.

-- You need some solid traffic or your forum will remain quiet without any posts.
+- You need substantial traffic, or your forum will remain quiet and will slowly die.

 - It’s hard work to moderate posts and keep the forum going and interesting.